-What Is Web Hosting?
+What Is Web Hosting & How It Works

-Web hosting is a service that enables websites to be available on the internet.
+Web hosting is what allows websites to be available on the internet.
 In other words, since websites need to be connected to servers in order to be accessed by the public, think of web hosting as a service where you can rent space on an existing server.
 It may sound complex, but web hosting companies make it simple for anyone to get and connect web hosting to their website.
 It’s affordable with an average cost of around $3 to $15 per month.

 Web hosting services work by connecting web pages (which collectively are websites) to servers where these web pages are stored and uploaded to the internet, making websites accessible on the web.
 In more technical terms, servers not only store web pages, but they also communicate with and respond to requests.
 This means that when a user types in a web address, or URL, servers locate and display the corresponding website.